MP for Torfaen

 Paymaster General and Minister for the Cabinet Office

-Nick Thomas-Symonds is the Labour and Co-operative MP for Torfaen, first elected in 2015.
-He currently serves as Paymaster General and Minister for the Cabinet Office, a role he has held since July 2024, and has built a career across a range of shadow ministerial positions and committee assignments.
+Nick Thomas-Symonds is the Labour (Co-op) MP for Torfaen, first elected in 2015.
+He currently serves as Paymaster General and Minister for the Cabinet Office, a role he has held since July 2024.
+Before entering government, he held several shadow ministerial roles, including Shadow Home Secretary and Shadow Secretary of State for International Trade.

 Generated 21 February 2026